• Skip to primary navigation

 • Add desired toppings and enjoy.

-• Prepare muffin tin - Make sure to spray your muffin tin well with baking spray or line with paper liners.
+• Prepare muffin tin – Make sure to spray your muffin tin well with baking spray or line it with paper liners.

-• Let cool completely before removing from pan if not using a paper liner.
+• Let cool completely before removing from the pan if not using a paper liner.
 This will keep it from sticking to the pan.

 • Get creative and have fun with toppings!